waldrain/waldrain.github.io/moniwonig.md

 - build rainwater collection siphon for cistern beside sauna
 - installed 1 1/2 zoll abschlusskappen on sauna water cistern

-### done 2021-03-26
+### done 2021-03-31

 - completed chopping and stacking rows 17 and 18 in shed with nik
 - completed water supply for waldrain &ndash; water connection from basement out to manhole for waldrain
 - attached tap to water cistern beside sauna
 - clean sandstone block at the bottom of living room cupboard outside wall
-- cleaned and insulated cornelius living room cupboard
+- finished cleaning and insulating cornelius living room cupboard
 - fixed crumbling front garden wall to street

 ## todo